Hogs Drop Sharply on Thursday

-December futures ended the session with a limit loss of $3.75, as the other front months were $1.52 to $3.15 in the red.
+December futures ended yesterday with a limit loss of $3.75, as the other front months were $1.52 to $3.15 in the red.
 USDA’s National Average Base Hog price for Thursday was 71 cents lower to $78.09.
 The CME Lean Hog Index for 9/19 was 9 cents higher to $86.67.

 USDA’s weekly Export Sales report had pork bookings at 30,210 MT for the week that ended 9/14.
-That was a 31% increase for the week and was up 4% from the same week last year.
-Mexico was the top buyer for the week with 13k MT.
 The weekly update also had 25.5k MT of pork shipments for the week.
-That was up 23% wk/wk but down 3.4% yr/yr.
 That had the total shipments at 1.12 MMT for the year, leading last year’s pace by 7%.

 Pork cutout futures finished the session $2.75 to $4.02 in the red.
 USDA’s National Pork Carcass Cutout Value dropped 47 cents to $98.75.
 USDA estimated the week’s FI hog slaughter at 1.938 million head through Thursday.
 That is for the week at 1.454m head.
 That is 33k head above last week but is 2,000 head behind the same week last year.